jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

-A `Combination` is a set with some special typeclass instances that let us enumerate each unique combination of elements, meaning we can create a cell of type `OneOf (Combination a)` which converges to a specific *combination* of values, rather than one single value.
+A `Combination` is a set with some special typeclass instances that let us enumerate each unique combination of elements, meaning we can create a cell of type `OneOf (Combination a)` which converges to a specific *combination* of values, rather than just one value.

-Now we have to think of how to implement our constraints.
-In the previous example we used the `neqR` relation which is pretty basic (`x` and `y` are not equal) and built into the library.
-This time around we'll implement a custom relation.
-But before we do that, let's look at what relations are actually doing.
+Now we have to think of how to implement our constraint.
+In the previous example we used the `neqR` relation which is pretty basic and built into the library.
+This time around we'll be implementing one from scratch.
+But first we need to know what relations are actually doing.
 Binary relations have the following type:

 ```haskell
 type BinaryR a b = (a, b) -> (a, b)